St. Mary's University School of Law: Facilities

-The Sarita Kenedy East Law Library is the largest legal information center in San Antonio and the surrounding area.
+The Sarita Kenedy East Law Library, named after Sarita Kenedy East, is the largest legal information center in San Antonio and the surrounding area.
 A federal depository, the Library's collection consists of print, microfilm, and multimedia items totaling over 400,000 volumes (or equivalent).
 The facility includes two large reading rooms and shelving spaces, two computer labs, a Rare Book Room, an Alumni Room (for reading and receptions), 17 conference rooms (or group studies), 136 study carrels, three media/instruction classrooms, and three copy/printing centers.
 There is a popular reading area in the library with popular magazines and newspapers.
 There is also a student lounge for breaks and snacks.
 The library also houses the law review offices of the St. Mary's Law Journal and The Scholar.
 In addition, the library is home to the Office of Career Services.

 In 2006, the Courtroom at St. Mary's underwent a $1 million renovation.
 The modernization project included the installation of information technology tools, which mirror that of the courtrooms in the Bexar County Courthouse.
 The Courtroom seats 300 and features interchangeable furniture and fixture configurations, suiting the needs of either appellate or trial proceedings.
 The full Texas Supreme Court, an en banc panel of Texas Courts of Appeals, and a panel of judges of the United States Court of Appeals for the Fifth Circuit has presided over mock proceedings in the Moot Courtroom.